gabrielbueno92/homeworkChallenge/README.md

 2. In the movies tab, you should see a list of movies on the main page extracted from a movies API.
 3. Click on a movie to access its details, where you can view more detailed information about the movie.

+## Things to Improve

+#### 1. Create a Service Class
+- Consider creating a new service class where all the calls to external APIs used by the application can be centralized.
+This will help manage data retrieval more efficiently.

+#### 2. Create a MovieDetails view instead of a component
+- Change the MovieDetails component to a MovieDetails view, adding this route to the router.

+#### 3. Apply Styling
+- Enhance the visual appeal of the application by adding styles to make it more aesthetically pleasing.
+Consider using CSS frameworks or custom stylesheets to improve the user interface.

+#### 4. Date Formatting
+- Improve the date formatting to ensure that dates are displayed in an Australian format.

+#### 5. Refine the MovieList Component
+- Refine the MovieList component code.

+#### 6. Data Validation
+- Implement data validation for user input in forms to ensure that only valid data is processed.